amd/InfinityHub-CI/fortran/README.md

 to `LD_LIBRARY_PATH`.
 Setting these allows the prebuilt compiler to work seamlessly with an existing ROCm installation on the system.

 ### Using hipfort
+**NOTE:**  starting from drop 6.0.0 hipfort is now included in the drop, modules built only for llvm-flang

+The following is only needed for older versions up to drop 5.3.0:
 In order to use hipfort, it must be built from source using `amdflang` since the build provided with ROCm is not compatible with the AMD Next Gen Fortran Compiler.
 The following set of commands will build hipfort using `amdflang`.